family-after-signing-contract-estate-agent-2

 From offer to keys

 As I said before, a good, qualified estate agent is worth their weight in gold.
-If you’re selling your home and scratching your head with who to use, then we can help you find a qualified estate agent in your area.
+If you’re selling your home and scratching your head about who to use, then we can help you find a qualified estate agent in your area.